 Results:

-To date, the fungi have done an admirable job of consuming the wood chips and converting it to compost.
-The nutrient composition of the compost is very good, as Oyster mushrooms use bacteria to actually increase the available organic nitrogen, something that is very scarce in these ecosystems.
-They do this in a manner somewhat like legumes, where nitrogen fixing bacteria grow on the mycelium, instead of the roots.
+The fungi have done an admirable job of consuming the wood chips and converting it to compost.
+The nutrient composition of the compost is very good, as Oyster mushrooms use bacteria to increase the available organic nitrogen, something that is very scarce in these ecosystems.
+They do this in a manner somewhat like legumes, where nitrogen-fixing bacteria grow on the mycelium, instead of the roots.

 For complete information, please read the following reports.